Zero6992/chatGPT-discord-bot/README.md

 > ⭐️ If this repo helps you, a star is the biggest support for me and also helps you stay up-to-date
 ---
 > **Warning**
-> #### 2022-12-15 Update: Cloudflare are currently preventing the bot from receiving any further messages, so the bot is using the official GPT-3 API until this chaos about cat catching mice ends
+### Thank for [Reverse Engineered ChatGPT](https://github.com/acheong08/ChatGPT) efforts in updating the new API.
+I have tried to implement it, but encountered some issues using xvfb and chrome in a docker environment, so the update was not successfully completed

+> #### 2023-01-17 Update: [OpenAI releasing official API soon](https://twitter.com/GodlyIgnorance/status/1615193797423697920), wait for the official API to be released before proceeding with further updates
 >
-> 2022-12-12 Update: OpenAI added Cloudflare protections to their API in ChatGPT, there are some differences in using it on server and desktop environment
+> #### 2022-12-15 Update: Cloudflare are currently preventing the bot from receiving any further messages, the bot is using the official GPT-3 API now

 ## Features